ebzzry/ebzzry.github.io/src/fallacies.md

 ## Diminished claim

 This is committed when a speaker asserts something, but retracts it later by providing contradictory statements.
-This is called “Having your cake.”
+This is also called “Having your cake.”

 > “Look son, I don’t believe in ghosts.
 Last night, however, I heard
 > tapping sounds on the night stand.
 I’m sure nothing could have